Cifiction/.github/profile/README.md

 ## About our concept

 Our dream is to implement a looter shooter in Minecraft - for and by the community.
 Among other things, we therefore want the open world to be designed by the community itself through a survival server.
+In addition, we will work together as a community on the network, as many of our systems will be open source.

 You can find our entire public concept [here](https://wiki.cifiction.net).